iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 = It doesn't do anything? =

-You have to add the terms (Glossary Terms > Add New Term) and then use SHORTCODES.
+You have to add the terms (Glossary Terms > Add New Term) and then use [shortcodes](http://codex.wordpress.org/Shortcode).
+I've listed a bunch on my website: [WP Glossary - Basic Shortcde Usage](http://www.tcbarrett.com/wordpress-plugins/wp-glossary/wp-glossary-basic-usage-of-the-glossary-shortcode/)

 = Further Information =